Nithiyanandhanganesan/StockMarket/Options/OptionsStrategy.md

     - we have to BUY the option to get profit.
     - we have to use DEBIT strategy to get profit.

+- If IV is going to increase, then long call or long put.

+- If IV is going to decrease, then short call or short put.

 CREDIT STRATEGY:
 ---------------